Refrigerant Recovery Practices

 Here are some top tips:

-• Make sure your tank is empty and evacuated to 300 microns if you plan to return the refrigerant back into the system.
+• Make sure your tank is empty and evacuated to 300 microns if you plan to return the refrigerant to the system.

 • Never mix refrigerants.